Learning a Fast Mixing Exogenous Block MDP using a Single Trajectory: Introduction

 where $N$ is a predetermined upper-bound on $|\mathcal{S}|$, $\delta$ is the failure rate of the algorithm, $D$ is the maximum distance between any two latent states in $\mathcal{S}$ (at most $|\mathcal{S}|$), and $\epsilon$ is the minimum accuracy of the output learned encoder $\phi$ on any latent state class $s\in \mathcal{S}$.
 Note that this expression is at worst polynomial in $|\mathcal{S}|$, and linear in $\hat{t}_{\text{mix}}$ and $\log|\mathcal{F}|$.

 Our algorithm proceeds iteratively, at each iteration taking a certain sequence of actions repeatedly in a loop.
 Because the latent state dynamics $T$ are deterministic, this process is guaranteed to (after some transient period) enter a cycle of latent states, of bounded length.
 Because the latent states in this cycle are repeatedly re-visited, the algorithm is then able to predictably collect many samples of the same latent state, without the need to ``re-set'' the environment.
 Furthermore, because this looping can be continued indefinitely, the algorithm can ``wait out'' the mixing time of the exogenous dynamics, in order to collect near-i.i.d. samples of each latent state.
 We call our algorithm \textbf{S}ingle-\textbf{T}rajectory \textbf{E}xploration for \textbf{E}x-BMDPs via \textbf{L}ooping, or \textbf{STEEL}.
-In summary, we:
+In summary, we: (1) introduce \textbf{STEEL}, the first provably sample-efficient algorithm for learning Ex-BMDPs in a general function-approximation setting from a single trajectory, (2) prove the correctness and sample complexity of \textbf{STEEL}, and (3) empirically test \textbf{STEEL} on two toy problems to demonstrate its efficacy.